-US millionaire Robert Durst found guilty of murder
+Robert Durst convicted: US millionaire found guilty of first-degree murder

 Durst was found guilty of killing Ms Berman in 2000 to stop her talking to police about his wife's disappearance.

-A jury in Los Angeles did not take long to deliberate before finding him guilty.
+A Los Angeles jury did not take long to deliberate before finding him guilty.

-In The Jinx's finale, Durst is heard muttering to himself: "What the hell did I do?
+In The Jinx's final part, Durst is heard muttering to himself: "What the hell did I do?
 Killed them all, of course."

+Ms Berman, aged 55 when she died, was found shot in the head in her Beverly Hills home.

-Hours before this last episode aired, authorities arrested him in New Orleans for Ms Berman's murder.
+Hours before the last episode of The Jinx aired, authorities arrested Durst in New Orleans for her murder.
 Jurors were played the clip during the trial.

 Prosecutors called Durst a "narcissistic psychopath".
 He will likely die in jail.